Putting together a summer table setting sounds fun until you’re staring at mismatched dishes and a bare table that feels plain and unfinished.

 Try something low and wide that stretches across the table without crowding out the plates or drinks.

-Use what’s in season, like fresh greenery or things from your garden that can handle heat and don’t need a vase.
+Use what’s in season, like fresh greenery or things from your garden that can handle heat and don’t need a vase, or consider using certain types of artificial flowers since they don’t need any water and still add a lovely touch.

 You can group a few jars or bowls together, filled with small things that feel playful, natural, and colorful.